skyler-almquist/class-1/README.md

 Gitpod: people code here to test the code and then submit back to the repository; this is a trial environment

 Gitpod: this has a timer for 2 hours so always make sure to save this and commit changes.

+Linux - LS = list
+MKDIR - make directory
+CD - change directory
+.. - go up one directory
+touch - create new file - make sure to add the name and file type mv - move cp - copy crtl c - stops the infinite loop